-Technology Proficiency and Hardware/Software Required: This course requires use of Blackboard, Zoom, Microsoft Word and Adobe PDF Reader.
-Having access to a printer/scanner or a scanner app on your cellphone will be handy and useful but not required (please see below for USC technology support).
-You can use an Apple Pencil on your iPad if you have one because you can easily write in Persian on any file, including a PDF file.
+Technology Proficiency and Hardware/Software Required: This course requires use of Blackboard, Microsoft Word, Adobe PDF Reader and Zoom.
+Having access to a printer/scanner or a scanner app on your cellphone will be handy and useful but not required.
+You can use an Apple Pencil on your iPad to easily write in Persian on any files, including on PDF files.
 You are encouraged to learn typing in Persian (see the help on page 168 on your textbook).
-Use Notes app on your iPhone to scan your assignments and tests into a small size PDF.
+Use Notes app on your iPhone to scan your assignments/tests into a small size PDF.
+Please combine your scanned files into a single PDF before uploading it to the Blackboard.
+Name your final file as "Unit#Firstname.pdf"